 The Alumni Unit of the University, within the Registrar's Division, was established to provide a point of contact for the graduates and graduate diplomates who constitute the Alumni.
 It encourages a continuing relationship with the University, and each alumnus is welcome to contact the office regarding any queries or problems which may arise concerning the University.
-The Alumni Officer is Ms Idelies Louwers.
 The Alumni Office is located in the Chancellery building.
 Telephone 663 0351, Extn.
 2998.